 Creating the module for sending email

 Since the .NET framework exposes many frameworks to create your applications over, starting from something as basic as a Console application, to as much user-friendly as Windows Presentation Foundation.
-The interesting thing is that in the .NET framework the same code can be used on the back-end of a Console app and the WPF application.
+The interesting thing is that in the .NET framework, the same code can be used on the back-end of a Console app and the WPF application.
 So, the code that would be used to send the email in a Console application is just the same as you would be using for the WPF application.
-That is why I am not going to specify any framework, instead, I will use a Console application for our project, for being simpler to be understood and to focus more on the code instead.
+That is why I am not going to specify any framework, instead, I will use a Console application for our project, to be simpler to be understood and to focus more on the code instead.
 You can (in your own IDE) create any kind of application you want, from Windows Forms to WPF to a web application (using ASP.NET).

 Once your application has been created, you can create a simple module (function; not to be confused with the VB.NET's Module).
 Inside that, you can write the following code, don't worry I will explain the code in the future section of the article.